 As I have stated previously, non-harmful malware does not exist.
 And URL:Blacklist is not an exclusion.
-This virus changes the system configurations modifies the Group Policies and Windows registry.
-All of these things are critical for correct system operating, even in case when we are not talking about system security.
-Therefore, the virus which URL:Blacklist carries, or which it will inject after some time, will try to get maximum profit from you.
-Cybercriminals can grab your personal information, and then sell it on the black market.
-Using adware and browser hijacker functionality, embedded in URL:Blacklist malware, they can make money by showing you the ads.
+This virus changes the system configurations and modifies the Group Policies and Windows registry.
+All of these things are critical for correct system operation, even in cases when we are not talking about system security.
+Therefore, the virus that URL:Blacklist carries, or which it will inject after some time, will try to get maximum profit from you.
+Cybercriminals can grab your personal information and then sell it on the black market.
+Using adware and browser hijacker functionality embedded in URL:Blacklist malware, they can make money by showing you the ads.
 Each view gives them a penny, but 100 views per day = $1.
-1000 victims who watch 100 banners per day – $1000.
+1000 victims who watch 100 banners daily – $1000.
 Easy math, but sad conclusions.
 It is a bad choice to be a donkey for crooks.

 How did I get this virus?

-It is difficult to trace the origins of malware on your PC.
-Nowadays, things are mixed, and spreading ways utilized by adware 5 years ago may be used by spyware these days.
+It is difficult to trace malware’s origins on your PC.
+Nowadays, things are mixed, and spreading ways utilized by adware six years ago may be used by spyware these days.
 But if we abstract from the exact spreading method and will think of why it has success, the explanation will be really simple – low level of cybersecurity knowledge.
-People click on ads on weird websites, open the pop-ups they get in their browsers, call the “Microsoft tech support” thinking that the odd banner that states about malware is true.
+People click on ads on weird websites, open the pop-ups they get in their browsers, and call the “Microsoft tech support,” thinking that the odd banner that states about malware is true.
 It is necessary to recognize what is legit – to avoid misconceptions when attempting to identify a virus.

 How to remove the URL:Blacklist from my PC?

-URL:Blacklist malware is extremely difficult to erase by hand.
+URL:Blacklist malware is complicated to erase by hand.
 It places its files in several locations throughout the disk and can get back itself from one of the elements.
-In addition, a range of alterations in the windows registry, networking settings and Group Policies are really hard to locate and revert to the original.
+In addition, a range of alterations in the windows registry, networking settings, and Group Policies are really hard to locate and revert to the original.
 It is far better to utilize a specific program – exactly, an anti-malware app.
-GridinSoft Anti-Malware will definitely fit the most ideal for malware elimination purposes.
+GridinSoft Anti-Malware will fit the most ideal for malware elimination purposes.